noslav7/noslav7/README.md

 ### Hello! 👋

-🔭 I’m currently working on the development of banking application using techological stack: ...
+🔭 I’m currently working on the development of banking application using technological stack: ...

 🌱 I’m currently studying various technologies which are used in Java development.
 In particular Spring AI.